petarnikolovski/SARS-CoV-2-Serbia/README.md

-# Matplotlib of COVID-19 data for Serbia
+# COVID-19 data for Serbia using Plotly

 This repository contains script that plots log-log diagram of number of people infecred by SARS-CoV-2 (Covid-19) virus.